-It can be hard to help your child problem solve in the moment.
+It can be hard to help your child problem-solve at the moment.
 If your child is young, you may be able to give more in-the-moment feedback.
 If they are older than 7 or 8, you may have more luck talking about it after the interaction is over (note: don’t wait too long because ADHD brains certainly live in the moment!).
 When talking to your child about social situations that were hard for them, try to avoid criticism or asking “why” they did a certain behavior.
-Talk to them about the things that went well and get curious about areas that were hard for them.
-For instance, if your child hit another child, you might say, “I noticed that you hit Joey when he started play with those blocks.
+Talk to them about what went well and get curious about challenging areas.
+For instance, if your child hit another child, you might say, “I noticed that you hit Joey when he started playing with those blocks.
 Can you tell me what happened?”
-Talk through the situation and help your child problem solve alternative ways that they could handle that in the future.
-And make sure to praise your child for the ways they handled situations with their friend well!
+Talk through the situation and help your child problem-solve alternative ways to handle it in the future.
+And praise your child for how they handled situations with their friend well!

 Bonus: Focus on What Makes Your Child a Great Friend!

 At the end of the day, most kids with ADHD have a strong desire to be social and make friends.
 They are often curious, witty, honest, and adventurous….
-All traits that make them an amazing kid and a wonderful friend!
+All traits that make them a fantastic kid and a wonderful friend!
 They may need a little extra support as they navigate the social world.
-If you think your child needs more specific support in making friends, a speech language pathologist can be a wonderful resource.
-You can also reach out to your child’s school and see if they offer any social group support over lunch or recess times.
+A speech language pathologist can be an excellent resource if your child needs more specific support in making friends.
+You can also contact your child’s school to see if they offer any social group support over lunch or recess.

-If you are looking for more support for your child with ADHD, check out our online parenting course, Creating Calm.
-You can watch from anywhere, at anytime, and no babysitter is needed! 🙂
+If you want more support for your child with ADHD, check out our online parenting course, Creating Calm.
+You can watch from anywhere, anytime, and no babysitter is needed! 🙂